SharafMohamed/log-surgeon/docs/custom-parser.md

 auto* my_type_ast = dynamic_cast<MyTypeAST*>(ast.get());
 ```
 The value returned from parse_input() is type ParserAST.
 To add functionality,
-create inherit from ParserAST to create MyTypeAST.
+inherit from ParserAST to create MyTypeAST.
 After this, MyTypeAST can
 be processed as desired.

-[custom-parser.cpp][2] contains examples of using the json-like parser to parse
+[custom-parser.cpp][2] contains examples of using a json-like parser to parse
 json-like strings and print valid json.

 [1]: ../src/log_surgeon/CustomParser.cpp